 In cases of blepharospasm, no further investigation is necessary, but cases of hemifacial spasm need to be investigated with CT or MRI, as a small portion of these may be associated with neurologic lesions.
 People with new onset of uncontrolled muscle spasms should be evaluated as soon as possible.

-Chemical injections, such as Botox Cosmetic, have long been used successfully in the treatment of muscle spasms associated with hemifacial spasm and blepharospasm.
-The affect of the injections is temporary, typically lasting between 3 and 6 months.
+Chemical injections, such as Botox® Cosmetic, have long been used successfully in the treatment of muscle spasms associated with hemifacial spasm and blepharospasm.
+The effect of the injections is temporary, typically lasting between 3 and 6 months.
 Repeat injections are usually necessary to maintain its effect.

-Side-effects from injection treatments are rare, the most common being mild bruising at the injection site.
+Side effects from injection treatments are rare, the most common being mild bruising at the injection site.
 A small percentage of patients being treated around the eyes will develop temporary drooping of the eyelid due to migration of the injection.
-This is why you should not rub the eyelid for 12 hours and should not lie down for 3 hours after the injection.
+This is why you should not rub the eyelid for 12 hours and should not lie down for three hours after the injection.

 2500 North State Street